Synerty/synerty-peek/docs/development/setup_pycharm/SetupPycharm.rst

 ----

-This is an example of running the server service in debug mode using **PyCharm**
+This is an example of running the peek logic service in debug mode using **PyCharm**

 Under the drop down "Run" then "Edit Configurations..."